The do it yourself resource for everyone from Oliver’s expert service technicians.

 7. After replacing a leaking part, the technician must add refrigerant until it reaches its necessary operational pressure.

-How You Can Reduce Strain on a Heat Pump
+How You Can Reduce Strain On A Heat Pump

+Like all mechanical equipment, good maintenance reduces the incidence of breakdowns or leaks.
+As the homeowner, you should replace the air filter monthly if you are using it regularly.
 On the outside, keep yard debris and snow cleared away from the unit.
 Material around the external unit interferes with the exchange of heat energy.
 Ideally, you’ll have your heat pump inspected every spring and fall.
 A maintenance inspection from Oliver can extend the operational life of your heat pump.

 Trust Oliver for Safe Refrigerant Handling

 The toxicity of refrigerant demands that great care is taken when charging a heat pump.
 Heat pump repairs completed by an experienced Oliver technician ensure safety at your home.
 We are trained to use these materials and prevent exposure to ourselves and the people in your home.
 Contact us immediately if you think that your heat pump has lost its refrigerant charge.
-Set up a service call with Oliver today 1-888-810-2681.
+Set up a service call with Oliver today (888) 810-2681.

 Schedule Online